top of page

 Pain

-Caged hens tend to suffer from bone diseases such as osteoporosis, making them prone to fractures and deformities.
-They have to stand on a metal grate that hurts their feet.
+They tend to have bone diseases such as osteoporosis, making them prone to fractures and deformations.
+They stand on the cage metal grid, which hurts their feet.

 frustration.jpg